Martin Canning

-Martin Canning (born 3 December 1981) is a Scottish football player and coach and is assistant manager at Stoke City.
-Canning played as a central defender for Ross County, Peterhead, Gretna, Hibernian and Hamilton Academical.
+Martin Canning (born 3 December 1981) is a Scottish football player and coach.
+He is currently assistant head coach at Millwall.

+During his playing career, Canning played as a central defender for Ross County, Peterhead, Gretna, Hibernian and Hamilton Academical.

 Playing career

 Canning became Gretna's record signing in January 2006 after joining from Ross County in a £60,000 deal.
 He made 46 appearances for Gretna, scoring once against Livingston, and helped them to promotion to the Scottish Premier League in the 2006–07 season.
 He was cup tied for their run to the 2006 Scottish Cup Final.

 His contract with Gretna was terminated by mutual consent on 31 January 2008 due to the ensuing financial crisis at Gretna.
 Canning had to waive money he was due by Gretna to ensure that he was released from his contract and he was subsequently named in a creditors list published by Gretna's administrator in April 2008.

 In February 2008, Canning signed a 16-month contract on 16 February 2008 with Hibernian after impressing in two reserve games while on trial.
 Canning made 12 league appearances for Hibs, but was released on 1 September 2008 to make way for new signing Souleymane Bamba.
 Canning then signed for Hamilton Academical on the same day.

 Canning started coaching Hamilton's under-17 team, while continuing his playing career, in the 2012–13 season.
 He signed a new one-year contract with Hamilton in May 2013.
 A year later, he was part of the Accies team which won promotion to the Scottish Premiership, via a play-off win over his previous club Hibernian.
 Canning maintained his playing registration after being appointed Hamilton manager in 2015.
 Despite only making three first team appearances in the 2015–16 season due to injury, he extended his playing contract by another year in May 2016.